luluco250/GTAIV_LShiftSprintFix/README.md

 # GTA IV: Left Shift Sprint Fix Mod

-This a tiny mod that fixes an oversight in Grand Theft Auto IV where the left shift key *always* sprints, regardless of whether it's being held of pressed repeatedly, unlike other keys.
+This a tiny mod that fixes an oversight in Grand Theft Auto IV where the left shift key *always* sprints, regardless of whether it's being held or pressed repeatedly, unlike other keys.

 This behavior is corrected in this mod by making a call to a native function of